 - Reprimand from teacher – possible note home

 - Sent to “think time” or a time out

 - Detention or other after-school or recess punishment

 - Sent to Principal, Vice Principal, or Nova Officer for a talk

 - In school suspension (required to sit in a lower grade classroom for part or all of the day)

-- Out of school suspension – usually for a day or so, rarely for longer unless a weapon is involved
+- Out of school suspension – just 1 day usually, unless a weapon is involved

 - Expelled – requires a school board hearing and a majority decision by the board.
 Then they simply start over at a new school with a whole new batch of potential victims.

 These can vary depending on the school official involved, the age of the child, or the severity of the behavior.
 But what I don’t see is anything about actually teaching the bully anything about how to change his/her behavior.
 How about something more like this:

 - 1 to 4 page written report about the effects of bullying plus a public apology to the victim